Center Of The Milky Way Has Thousands Of Black Holes, Study Shows

 "So we're looking at the very, very, very center of our galaxy.
 It's a place that's filled with a huge amount of gas and dust, and it's jammed with a huge number of stars," Hailey says.

-What they found there was a dozen black holes paired up with stars, according to a report in the journal Nature.
+What they found there: a dozen black holes paired up with stars, according to a report in the journal Nature.

 Finding so many in such a small region is significant, because until now scientists have found evidence of only about five dozen black holes throughout the entire galaxy, says Hailey, who points out that our galaxy is 100,000 light-years across.
 (For reference, one light-year is just under 5.88 trillion miles.)